paramireze/paramireze.github.io/_posts/2018-04-19-java-pains.markdown

 categories: Android development
 ---

-The first thing I am noticing when developing is all the various declaration types when it comes to variables, constants.
+The first thing I am noticing when learning Java is all the various declaration types when it comes to variables, constants, methods and functions.
+I am use to weakly typed languages like PHP and javascript where programmers can easily code in jibberish.

-I see `public`, `private`, `protected` being used.
-I understand well how those are used.
-Glad to see them.
+I see `public`, `private`, `protected` being used and remember well from my education how they are used.
 However, I do not understand `final`, `void`, `static`.

 - `static`: only one variable instance exists for all objects.
 They share the variable